yureek/S-HealthStack.github.io/pages/developer-guide/results-analysis/export-data.md

 # SDK-Only Implementations

-Because exporting data is part of the health stack's web portal and does not interface with the participant app, exporting data does not apply to SDK-only implementations.
-However, you can develop your own method to export the data.
+Because exporting data is part of the Samsung Health Stack's web portal and does not interface with the participant app, these methods do not apply to SDK-only implementations.
+However, you can develop your method to export the data.